 Why do people accept to get their genitals covered in gooey substances in the workshop of a near stranger to contribute to the SEX-ED + project?
 Because they think that genital knowledge is important and they trust SEX-ED + with its approach and objectives.
 We are adamant about respecting our models, that’s why the tools are only sold for educative or medical contexts and each potential buyer needs to sign the terms and conditions before purchasing SEX-ED + tools.

-When you buy a SEX-ED + object, chances are you will receive it …in a beautiful re-used shoe-box.
+When you buy SEX-ED + objects, chances are you will receive them …in a beautiful shoe-box.
 SEX-ED + manufacturing process requires the use of plastic, silicone and single use items like vinyl gloves.
-To compensate, SEX-ED + does not use additional plastic, that’s why the tools come into hand sewn pouches and each expedition box is re-used.
+To compensate, SEX-ED + tries to not use additional plastic or materials, that’s why the tools come into hand sewn pouches and each expedition box is re-used.
 It’s a drop in the ocean, but at least it’s not a plastic drop!

 Most products nowadays are delivered via private delivery companies.
 SEX-ED + works exclusively with Canada Post.
 Even if it’s not a perfect employer, at least the workers are unionized, and we kind of dig the fact that people delivering our products have access to health insurance and retirement funds.

 Since the project started, SEX-ED + has been lucky enough to have the support of academic, scientific and technical hubs like the fablabs.
 Sex-ed professionals have also been super helpful.
 The Montreal roller derby community is an ever present source of support, as well as friends and family.
 Thanks for everything, gang!